 - The catalog can handle all different kinds of integration artifacts — APIs, iPaaS (HIP) connectors, Integration Builder flows, and more.
 The consuming developer doesn’t care ‘how it works,’ they care ‘what it does and how it’s used’.
 So, whether it’s an API, Connector, Flow, or something else – developers can see how it’s used, its SLAs, policies, analytics, and more.
 And, artifact owners see how their products are used so that they can make them better over time.

-- The catalog connects into a wide variety of gateways (yes, even competitive API Gateways) and platforms (like Axway B2Bi) to open your infrastructure and create a governed platform for rapid innovation.
+- The catalog connects to a wide variety of gateways (yes, even competitive API Gateways) and platforms (like Axway B2Bi) to open your infrastructure and create a governed platform for rapid innovation.

 The Forrester Wave has a good quote I’d like to share on this particular point: